Molineux Stadium

 At the time of its multi-million pound renovation in the early 1990s, Molineux was one of the biggest and most modern stadia in England, though it has since been eclipsed by other ground developments.
 The stadium has hosted England internationals and, more recently, England under-21 internationals, as well as the first UEFA Cup Final in 1972.

-Molineux is a 32,050 all-seater stadium, but it consistently attracted much greater attendances when it was mostly terracing.
+Molineux is a 31,750 all-seater stadium, but it consistently attracted much greater attendances when it was mostly terracing.
 The record attendance is 61,315.
 Plans were announced in 2010 for a £40 million redevelopment programme to rebuild and link three sides of the stadium to increase capacity to 38,000 seats.
 The first stage of this project, the Stan Cullis Stand, was completed in 2012.
 The next two stages were postponed because the club prioritised funds for development of the youth academy.
 There are provisional plans for a longer term redevelopment of every stand that could create a 50,000 capacity.

 Stadium

-The stadium is a few hundred yards north of Wolverhampton city centre, at the far side of the city's ring road, and is a prominent building due to its size in an area with predominantly low-rise buildings.